Chamaeleon Cloud

-IRAS image of Chamaeleon I, II and III.
-The Dark Doodad Nebula is the red filament at the top.

-The Chamaeleon complex is a large star forming region (SFR) at the surface of the Local Bubble that includes the Chamaeleon I, Chamaeleon II, and Chamaeleon III dark clouds.
+Chamaeleon Cloud (also known as Chamaeleon Complex) is a large star forming region (SFR) at the surface of the Local Bubble that includes the Chamaeleon I, Chamaeleon II, and Chamaeleon III dark clouds.
 It occupies nearly all of the constellation Chamaeleon and overlaps into Apus, Musca, Carina and Octans.
 The mean density of X-ray sources is about one source per square degree.

 Chamaeleon I dark cloud

 Chamaeleon I with Herschel, showing protoplanetary disks imaged with SPHERE.

-The Chamaeleon I (Cha I) cloud is one of the nearest active star formation regions at ~160 pc.
+The Chamaeleon I (Cha I) cloud is one of the nearest active star formation regions to Earth, with an estimated median distance of 190 pc according to 2018 parallax measurements by the Gaia satellite.
 It is relatively isolated from other star-forming clouds, so it is unlikely that older pre-main sequence (PMS) stars have drifted into the field.
 The total stellar population is 200–300.
-The Cha I cloud is further divided into the North cloud or region and South cloud or main cloud.
+The Cha I cloud is further divided into the North cloud or region, and the South cloud or main cloud.
+According to 2018 parallax measurements by the Gaia satellite, the North cloud's distance from Earth is 192.7 ± 0.4 pc whereas the South cloud's distance is 186.5 ± 0.7 pc.
 Star-formation began 3-4 Myrs in the southern region and 5-6 Myr ago in the northern region.
-The stars have a median age of about 2 Myrs.
-The age was later revised to 1-2 Myr.
+The stars have a median age of 1-2 Myr.

 HD 97300 emits X-rays, illuminates the reflection nebula IC 2631 and is one of the highest mass members of the Cha I cloud, spectral type B9V, a Herbig Ae/Be star without emission lines.

-Cha Helpha 1 is an object of spectral type M8 in the Chamaeleon I dark cloud that was determined in 1998 to be an X-ray source and as such is the first X-ray emitting brown dwarf found.
+Cha Hα 1 is an object of spectral type M8 in the Chamaeleon I dark cloud that was determined in 1998 to be an X-ray source and as such is the first X-ray emitting brown dwarf found.

 There are some seventy to ninety X-ray sources in the Chamaeleon I star forming region.
 The Uhuru X-ray source (4U 1119–77) is within the Chamaeleon I cloud.
 This source region within the Chamaeleon I dark cloud was observed by ROSAT on February 9 at 22:14:47 UTC to February 18, 1991, 17:59:12 UTC, and on March 6, 1991, from 09:12:19 to 13:05:13 UTC.
 This cloud contains both "weak" T Tauri (WTT) stars and "classical" T Tauri (CTT) stars.
 Chamaeleon I X-ray ROSAT source 66 is at RA 11^{h} 17^{m} 36.4-37.9^{s} Dec -77° 04' 27-50", is a CTT, Chamaeleon I No. T56, aka CTT star HM 32.

 The Chamaeleon I dark cloud was observed with the Imaging Proportional Counter (IPC) on board the Einstein Observatory for 2.5 h on January 23–24, 1981, identifying some 22 X-ray sources.
 None of these sources was closer than 8' to 4U 1119–77.